SHIVAMCP18/Mined-Hackthon/README.md

 ## Overview

-PII Sanitizer is a secure document sanitization platform built for environments where sensitive data must be protected before storage, sharing, or downstream usage.
+ShieldGate is a secure document sanitization platform built for environments where sensitive data must be protected before storage, sharing, or downstream usage.

 The system supports end-to-end sanitization of documents containing synthetic PII by combining: